Breadcrumb

 • Be an active Health Center Program awardee or look-alike.

 • Report on clinical quality measures (CQMs) and patient populations.
 Use an electronic health record (EHR) to do this.
+EHRs must be installed at all sites and used by all providers.

 National Quality Leader (NQL) badges

-To earn NQL badges, health centers must
+To earn NQL badges, health centers and LALs must:

 • Behavioral health